-CTE's require assistance in product development, training and navigating the regulatory and marketing systems for tourism.
-Initiatives are needed to assist communities and CTEs to determine which laws, regulations and policies apply to them and how to go about obtaining necessary approvals, licenses and permits and to meet relevant regulations
+CTEs require assistance in product development, training and navigating the regulatory and marketing systems for tourism.
+Initiatives are needed to assist communities and CTEs to determine which laws, regulations and policies apply to them and how to go about obtaining necessary approvals, licenses and permits and meeting relevant regulations.
+Without the relevant licences and approvals such as fire, safety and health certifications and insurance requirements in place, CTEs will not be operating within the current regulatory framework for such establishments.
+The ability of the JTB to market CTEs depends on enterprise compliance.

-- 2.1 To establish a phasing plan for assisting communities and enterprises based on a realistic assessment of community capacity and tourism product potential - 2.2 To engage communities through agreements to provide assistance for community capacity building and community tourism development - 2.3 To deliver capacity building and product development and marketing programmes - 2.4 To assist communities and enterprises to launch viable community tourism experiences
+- 1. To establish a phasing strategy for assisting communities and enterprises based on a realistic assessment of community capacity and tourism product potential - 2.
+To engage communities through agreements to provide assistance for community capacity building and community tourism development - 3.
+To facilitate the delivery of capacity building and product development and marketing programmes - 4.
+To assist communities and enterprises to launch viable community tourism experiences

-- 2.1 Establish an Operational Office for community tourism policy implementation and adequately resource the office with budgets, expertise and secondments from other agencies pursuant to partnership agreements with such agencies - 2.2 Undertake a comprehensive training and capacity building programme for the Operational Office staff sufficient to deliver the implementation action plan. - 2.3 Develop clear programmes for the Operational Office to undertake, and to which partners can provide advice and input. - 2.4 Prepare a 'Community Tourism Action Plan" for each community or existing product, based on a comprehensive assessment of both community readiness and community tourism product, such action plan to include as appropriate product development and support action plans for each CTE, a capacity building plan for each community, and benefits and empowerment plans for each community. - 2.5 Develop a phasing plan for engaging communities, with priorities based on a "highest potential opportunities first" principle. - 2.6 Implement an effective communications programme providing universal access to all communities on the community tourism policy and its implementation, including an annual conference for communities. - 2.7 Initiation of system to track the registration and licensing of CBT enterprises.
+- 1. Establish an Operational Office for community tourism policy implementation and adequately resource the office with budgets, expertise and secondments from other agencies pursuant to partnership agreements with such agencies - 2.
+Undertake a comprehensive training and capacity building programme for the Operational Office staff sufficient to deliver the implementation action plan. - 3.
+Develop clear programmes for the Operational Office to undertake, and to which partners can provide advice and input. - 4.
+Prepare a 'Community Tourism Action Plan' for each community or existing product, based on a comprehensive assessment of both community readiness and community tourism product, such action plan to include as appropriate product development and support action plans for each CTE, a capacity building plan for each community, and benefits and empowerment plans for each community. - 5.
+Develop a phasing plan for engaging communities, with priorities based on a "highest potential opportunities first" principle. - 6.
+Implement an effective communications programme providing universal access to all communities on the community tourism policy and its implementation, including an annual conference for communities. - 7.
+Establishment of a system to track the registration and licensing of CBT enterprises. - 8.
+Establishment of a system to track visitors participating in CBT - 9.
+Establishment of a database of Community Tourism products. - 10.
+Creation of a branding/marketing strategy for community tourism at the product and national level - 11.
+Implementation of visitor welcome and security programmes

-- 2.8 Initiation of system to track visitors participating in CBT - 2.9 Establishment of a database of Community Tourism products - 2.10 Creation of a branding/marketing strategy for community tourism at the product and national level - 2.11 Implementation of visitor welcome and security programmes
+Intended Results -

-Intended Results - Goal 2 Strategies
+- 1. A national office/unit specifically devoted to implementing the Community Tourism Policy; - 2.
+Early successes in strengthening and/or launching community tourism products - 3.
+Significant community capacity improvements - 4.
+24/7 access to current information on implementation progress and community tourism resources for all communities.

-- i.
-A national office/unit specifically devoted to implementing the Community Tourism Policy; - ii.
-Early successes in strengthening and/or launching community tourism products - iii.
-Significant community capacity improvements - iv.
-24/7 access to current information on implementation progress and community tourism resources for all communities. - v.
-CTE operators are able to adequately capitalize their businesses - vi.
-Domestic tourism continues to be in demand; - vii.
-Visitor perception of crime outside of resort areas is favourable. - viii.
-CBT enterprises are facilitated to become licensed. - ix.
+- 5. CTE operators are able to adequately capitalize their businesses - 6.
+Domestic tourism continues to be in demand; - 7.
+Reduction of crime/security risks for domestic and international customers - 8.
+Visitor perception of crime outside of resort areas is favourable. - 9.
+CBT enterprises are facilitated to become licensed. - 10.
 Enhanced capacity at the community level to own, manage and deliver high quality visitor experiences and added value to the tourism sector;